TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 - Everytime a search is made the whole index has to be searched.
 - If something should corrupt the dataset the loss is bigger and takes more time to recover than having multiple tables containing only the data of one source.

+Having multiple tables to maintain is more work.
+The minimum steps are outlined here:

 For each new pdf source the following steps have to be made: